Drawbotics/drylus/packages/extract-emotion-plugin/README.md

 ### Options
 - `filename`: Name of the generated CSS bundle.
 If `[name]` is passed, it will use the same name as the entry point/bundle name.
 - `bundleName`: Required if using multiple entries (object only) to match the entry to the bundle
-- `prefix`: `emotion` automatically adds a hash to its classnames, this library removes the hashes by default.
+- `prefix`: `emotion` automatically adds a hash to its classnames, this library removes the hashes by default to have more control over the vanilla CSS export.
 You can then use a custom prefix to prepend to all the classes.